 It had started raining over the course of the afternoon, and I was stuck in traffic for hours.
 Given that this was not Minneapolis, the high volume of cars already populating the streets did not adjust to the bad weather forecasting: More Bad Weather.
 Relieved to escape the confounding grids of brake lights, I covered my pie with my jacket and ran through the rain.

 This is the portrait of a normal day, I know.
-This is what it looked like before I encountered something difficult.
+This is what it looked like before I began to encounter something difficult.

 I spent a period of time afterward feeling misunderstood.
 I ended some friendships.
 I weirded out some people who used to know me by finally voicing how they consistently made me feel.
 I did some things that didn’t make sense to those who didn’t know what was going on, and I didn’t bother to explain why.
 I lost a few people and things along the way, but the thing is: I found a lot.
 A lot, a lot.
 And the support network I have now is comprised of those who do not expect me to explain myself, anyway.